|

 between the LP sides are included in the CD.
 Not the worst CD transfer I have (Hawkwind's Sonic

 Attack takes that accolade) but still a pretty botched effort.
+Then, the opposite point of view, from David G.:

 I just got this CD today.
 After having read all the nasty things everyone